kubeflow/website/content/docs/started/getting-started-minikube.md

 Kubernetes cluster inside a virtual machine (VM).

 By the end of this document, you'll have a local installation of Minikube kubernetes cluster along with all the default core components of
 Kubeflow deployed as services in the pods.
-You should be able to access JupyterHub notebooks, and the Kubeflow Dashboard.
+You should be able to access Jupyter notebooks, and the Kubeflow Dashboard.

 ### Prerequisites
   - Laptop, Desktop or a Workstation